core-wg/resource-directory/draft-ietf-core-resource-directory.md

         <t>o Additional examples section added for more complex use cases.</t>
         <t>o New DNS-SD mapping section.</t>
         <t>o Added text on endpoint identification and authentication.</t>
+        <t>o Error code 4.04 added to Registration Update and Delete requests.</t>
+        <t>o Made 63 bytes a SHOULD rather than a MUST for endpoint name and resource type parameters.</t>
         <t>	</t>
       </list>
     </t>